 Remember that the day that you take off can be counted towards a homeschool day.

 Because you are using it for things like nature walk, cleaning and running errands (life skills), and field trips.

 Example of a 4 day Homeschool Schedule:

 ***The above schedule is just an example.
-You may have more or less subjects scheduled.*** *RLA= Reading/ Language Arts
+You may have more or fewer subjects scheduled.*** *RLA= Reading/ Language Arts